How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 Your menstrual cup is too small

-Perhaps you’ve given birth vaginally multiple times, but are using a small menstrual cups?
-This can cause a menstrual cup to fall out.
-Does your cup slip and slide around you, and never really seal to your vaginal canal walls?
+Perhaps you’ve given birth vaginally multiple times, but are using a small cup?
+This can cause it to fall out.
+Does your cup slip and slide around you, and never really seal to your walls?
 This is likely why your menstrual cup is falling out.

 Menstrual Cup is too Long?

-Do you have a low cervix, and are using a longer menstrual cup?
+Do you have a low cervix, and are using a longer period cup?
 There just isn’t room “up there” and this could be why your menstrual cup is falling out.
-Try a shorter, low-cervix menstrual cup instead.
+Try a shorter, low-cervix one instead.

-Try a bigger, or shorter menstrual cup and that should solve the problem of your menstrual cup falling out!
+Try a bigger, or shorter one and that should solve the problem of your menstrual cup falling out!

 Some people want to know whether or not a menstrual cup can get lost?
 When you’re trying to remove it, but it’s nowhere to be found, it may seem this way.

-You reach up into your vaginal canal, but you can’t even grasp the stem.
-This can happen to you if you have a very high cervix/long vaginal canal.
+You reach up into your vagin, but you can’t even grasp the stem.
+This can happen to you if you have a very high cervix.

 Let us assure you—it’s impossible for a menstrual cup to get “lost” Your cervix is a barrier between the uterus and vagina.
 The only exception to this is if you’re giving birth.